mitranim/statil/readme.md

 Where `$include` explicitly chooses a file to import, and `$content` transcludes the descendant template that is currently being rendered.

+Each call to `render` shares one mutable locals object between the templates that are being rendered.
+In combination with the depth-first approach, this lets you propagate meta information upwards to the root template, which is exploited by the built-in `$entitle` method and the `$title` meta string.

 ## Installation and Usage

 In a shell: